erikbozic/mlm/README.md

  - `:b` issue this command to stop listening and return to the task selection
  - `:q` issue this command to stop listening and quit the program
  - `:f {filterString}` issue this command to start filtering log messages on all listeners using the provided filter string
+ - `:p` issue this command to pause all listeners
+ - `:u` issue  this command to unpause all listeners